 It’s sobriety without suffocation, a depiction of brutally blunt efficiency that, in its opening moments, evokes the platonic ideal of the “blunt instrument” that creator Ian Fleming referred to Bond as.
 Brooding is sometimes apparent around the edges, but the macho poetics that have more or less crippled action cinema for a long while never run amok over the film; this is a gloriously deadlined motion picture, rushing and hurtling and resting only when possible, a film without the time or the release valve to weep for Bond’s failure.
 It explores the character as he might explore himself, with a kind of sociopathic monomania and blinkered worldview that is threatened by Vesper Lynd (Eva Green), who the film doesn’t exactly utilize with the grace and self-reflection many of its proponents suggest.

 More or less embracing its franchise’s playful cruelty, only here scraped away of some of the play, Casino Royale eventually concludes by turning its protagonist into its weapon and its moral worth.
-When Bond comes into his own – literally announcing himself in his final line as we all expect him to (last name, full name, you know the drill) – his calling card is not only the full-flowering of his classical movie-character identity but a final rejection of emotion on his path to that self, the untethering of whatever shards of compassion for the world remained dormant in his mind.
+When Bond comes into his own in the film’s finale, it’s not only a calling card but a sublimation, the untethering of whatever potentiality for love remained dormant in his mind.
+(That said, On Her Majesty’s Secret Service still hits with a more frighteningly arbitrary force in its finale).
 While Spectre, flaws aside, finally visualized Bond as from-the-shadows killer best kept at bay in the darkness, Casino Royale shows the origins of the boogeyman and essentially explores what happened when he first lost the light.